DIS-SIN/neo4j-training-sessions/README.md

 - harvesting data (movie, directors, actors, rarting, votes, ...) from `imdb.com` with `scrapper-0.1:imdb` as a micro service
 - reusing existing data from `Wikipedia` from a tab-separated file

-2. Process teh harvested data through a data pipeline called `pipeline-0.1:imdb`
+2. Process the harvested data through a data pipeline called `pipeline-0.1:imdb`
 -  `stanford-nlp-3.9.2:pos`: Stanford NLP Part-of-Speech tagger docker (as micro service)
 - `stanford-nlp-3.9.2:ner`: Stanford NLP Named Entity tagger docker (as micro service)
 - store the entities and their relationships in a storage called `neo4j-3.5.5:algo-apoc`, which is a neo4j docker with APOC and ALGO libraries.

-3. Visualization and queries with Neo4j browser
+3. Visualization and queries with Neo4j browser, and answering a few questions
+- how the meta graph look like?
+- what are the representing features of some movies?
+- what is the number pf average votes per movie of an actor?
+- what actors, directors participated in most of the film production?
+- what actors could have worked with same directors many times (strong influence)

 ### For more information:
 - [Presentation](/session_1/slide-deck)